Techtonica/curriculum/projects/eventonica-react/eventonica-test-frontend.md

 ### Instructions for adding tests

-1. Go back to your User.js and Event.js files, and refamiliarize yourself with what you did there.
+1. Go back to your User.js and Events.js files, and refamiliarize yourself with what you did there.
 We will be adding _Jest tests_ for each function.
-// TODO:  create a starter file for the next step
-3. In a new `__tests__` folder, make a new file called `users.test.js` and copy the [starter spec code](starter-code/users.test.js) into it.
+3. Create a test folder, and start with 2 new files: one for Users and one for Events.
+Our [Jest outline](https://github.com/Techtonica/curriculum/blob/main/testing-and-tdd/jest.md) can remind you how to structure this.
 4. In your project root, run `jest` (it will start your tests).
-5. A lot of them will fail, and your challenge is to fix them.
+5. A lot of them will fail or not be found, and your challenge is to fix them.
 Debug why the tests are failing and update the Jest code and/or your classes to make the tests pass.
 Every time you make a fix, run `jest` again to check your tests.
 This might take a while but is good practice for debugging both your tests and your code.
 6. When you get the existing tests working, add tests for other functions you have implemented.
 7. Add at least one more test of your choice.
 What else could be useful to test in your code?